Chewposhi/Information-Retrieval/README.md

 - research on how to correct spelling (look into solr functions first) secondary

 ### to do (po) ->
-- explore imdb api for review fetching
+- UI for crawling and incremental indexing of new data
+- ranking of result
+- sort result
-- possible: slide bar for filtering, movie comparison
+- possible: movie comparison

 ### classification